Data Structures

 Lists

-Lists are the second type of vector we may want to use.
-They are more flexible in that they can contain multiple datatypes, whereas atomic vectors must all be of the same type.
+Lists are another type of vector, but with a key difference: they are more flexible because they can contain multiple data types within a single list, whereas atomic vectors require all elements to be of the same type.
 They are created much the same as vectors:

 l <- list(1, 2, "R is fun", c(1, 2, 3), TRUE)